anchapin/manamind-anything/.clinerules/deployment.md

 7. **Submit for Review**: Wait for Apple approval

 ### Post-Deployment Checks
-- [ ] Mobile app installs correctly
 - [ ] All features are working
 - [ ] API integration is functional
-- [ ] Push notifications are working
-- [ ] Offline functionality is working
-- [ ] Performance is acceptable on target devices
-- [ ] App store approval is obtained

 ## Backend API Deployment